-ECE 103 - Health, Safety, and Nutrition for the Young Child
+ECE 103 -Health, Safety, and Nutrition for the Young Child

-IAI: None (ICCB Approval Pending) 1.2 Health, Safety, and Nutrition for the Young Child provides an overview of the health, safety and nutritional needs of young children and early childhood practices to ensure the health and well-being of each child in a group setting.
+Health, Safety, and Nutrition for the Young Child provides an overview of the health, safety and nutritional needs of young children and early childhood practices to ensure the health and well-being of each child in a group setting.
 Content includes role and responsibilities of adults in meeting children's diverse needs, the promotion of healthy life style practices, understanding common childhood illnesses and injuries, nutrition and safety standards, and planning nutritious meals that are appropriate for each child.
 Prerequisite: Prerequisite credit in ECE 100 & 101 or concurrent enrollment in ECE 100 &101.
-Credit: 3 semester hours Lecture: 3
+Credit: 3 semester hours Lecture: 3 Lab: 0 course is designed to teach students about a variety of assessments and learn how to administer assessments to young children.
+This course will provide students with the skills to interpret, document and use assessment data to plan curriculum.
+Students will explore effective collaboration with multidisciplinary teams and families from diverse backgrounds.
+15 hours of supervised field experience is required.

-ECE 105 - Observation and Assessment of Young Children
+ECE 105 -Observation and Assessment of Young Children